cperacchio/flask-app-kubernetes/README.md

 # Deploying a Flask API

-This is the project starter repo for the fourth course in the [Udacity Full Stack Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004): Server Deployment, Containerization, and Testing.
+This is the project repo for the fourth course in the [Udacity Full Stack Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004): Server Deployment, Containerization, and Testing.

-In this project you will containerize and deploy a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.
+This project involves containerizing and deploying a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.

 The Flask app that will be used for this project consists of a simple API with three endpoints: